 There are also valves at the origin of the main blood vessels leaving your heart to prevent blood re-entering your heart once it has been ejected.

-Diseases that affect the valves can lead to strain on the various chambers and ultimately result in a reduction in the ability for the heart to function effectively.
+Diseases that affect the valves can lead to increased strain on the various chambers and ultimately result in the heart being unable to function effectively.

 Circulation

-The heart muscle has its own blood vessels called coronary arteries which provide food and oxygen to keep it healthy and functioning.
+The heart muscle has its own blood vessels (coronary arteries) which provide food and oxygen to keep it healthy and functioning.

 If these arteries become narrowed, then the heart muscle may not get enough oxygen leading to angina which may present as exertional chest pain.